Existence and obstructions for the curvature on compact manifolds with boundary: Prescribed curvature problems in higher dimension

-It is enough to prove the result for $k=1$, since we can multiply the metric by a appropriate constant, see \eqref{confchange}.
+It is enough to prove the result for $k=1$, since we can multiply the metric by an appropriate constant, see \eqref{confchange}.
 By the Perturbation Theorem \ref{perttheo} given $\varepsilon>0$, there exists $u_{1} \in C^{\infty}(M)$ sufficiently close to $u_{0}=1$ such that